It isn't that easy, it will depend on:

 \>>

-should work, and you should see at least CONNECT 9600 (or something similar) (if you have several initialisation strings, add lines like
+should work, and you should see at least CONNECT 9600 (or something similar)

 "OK" "ATYourNextInitialisationString" 13 CHR + 10 CHR +